emma-martin/coolPics/README.md

 For desktop the author's name is displayed on hovering the card.
 This is also a link to a single view of the image clicked.
 On mobile, clicking the author's name navigates to the single view.

-Includes pagination and a search bar to filter the images displayed by the author's name.
+Includes pagination and a search bar to filter the images displayed by author's name.

 ## Corner cases considered